lytics/inflight/Readme.md

 ## Opqueue

-OpQueue is a thread-safe duplicate operation suppression queue, that combines duplicate operations (queue entires) into sets that will be dequeued togather.
+OpQueue is a thread-safe duplicate operation suppression queue, that combines duplicate operations (queue entires) into sets that will be dequeued together.

 For example, If you enqueue an item with a key that already exists, then that item will be appended to that key's set of items.
 Otherwise the item is